10 Foods to Boost Collagen Naturally

 1. Bird’s Nest

-Chinese culture has advocated for the health benefits of bird’s nests for hundreds of years.
-About half of the bird’s nest is made of protein, full of 18 different amino acids that the human body can’t produce on its own.
+One of the foods high in collagen, Chinese culture has advocated for the health benefits of bird’s nests for hundreds of years.
+About half of the bird’s nest is made of protein, full of 18 different amino acids that the human body cannot produce on its own.
 This includes proline, aspartic acid, phenylalanine, tyrosine, and sialic acid.
 These amino acids promote cell regeneration, improve vitamin D absorption, speed up recovery, and stimulate the growth of red blood cells.
 Amino acids like these, especially proline, are key for collagen synthesis.

 2. Korean Red Ginseng

 Korean red ginseng is a powerful ingredient for skin health, as it contains essential oils, fatty acids, and vitamins.
 It can also boost collagen synthesis — the natural production of collagen within the skin cells.
 In one study, skin cells were treated with red ginseng, resulting in restored viscoelasticity and increased collagen production.
 Another study found that Korean red ginseng significantly inhibited wrinkle formation caused by UVB radiation.